Rarysoft/u4/README.md

 * Leave dialog with non-player character by just walking away
 * Open doors by bumping into them
 * Climb ladders by walking onto the tile
+* Include the option to use other tile sets, including a modified Ultima V tile set
 * more to come...